Change of states of a substance or a compound

 Melting: Solid matter changes its state to liquid.

 Freezing: Liquid matter loses heat and changes its state to solid.

 Boiling (vaporization): Liquid matter gains heat and changes its state to gas.

 Condensation: Gas molecules lose heat and change its phase to liquid.

-It is good to remember that the states of matter depend on its temperature, the pressure that is exerted on it, and transfer of energy or heat accompanies changes of state.
+It is good to remember that the states of matter depend on its temperature, the pressure that is exerted on it and transfer of energy or heat accompanying the change of state.
 Matter changes form when heat is supplied or removed.

 The change from solid liquid gas is called a change of state of a substance or a compound.